 “He has researched online absolutely everything about owning a motorbike.
 He’s big on research,” says Paula.

-Eli was diagnosed with ASD2, experiencing anxiety, depression, and no working memory, when he was eight years old.
+Eli was diagnosed with autism spectrum disorder (ASD), experiencing anxiety, depression, and no working memory, when he was eight years old.

 Paula had noticed Eli was never hitting milestones at the appropriate age, he had trouble learning, was having meltdowns and was very hard to coax to go to school.